mr-mixas/Struct-Diff.pm/README.md

     $is_valid = valid_diff($diff); # scalar context

+# CONFIGURATION VARIABLES

+- $Struct::Diff::Freezer

+    Contains reference to default serialization function (`diff()` rely on it to determine data equivalency). ["freeze" in Storable](https://metacpan.org/pod/Storable#freeze) with enabled `$Storable::canonical` and `$Storable::Deparse` opts used by default.

+    [Data::Dumper](https://metacpan.org/pod/Data::Dumper) is suitable for structures containing regular experrions:

+        $Struct::Diff::Freezer = sub {
+            local $Data::Dumper::Deparse    = 1;
+            local $Data::Dumper::Sortkeys   = 1;
+            local $Data::Dumper::Terse      = 1;

+            return Dumper @_;
+        }

+    But, comparing to `Storable` it has two another issues: speed and unability to distinguish numbers from their string representations.

 # LIMITATIONS

-Struct::Diff fails on structures with loops in references. `has_circular_ref` from [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) can help to detect such structures.

 Only arrays and hashes traversed.
 All other data types compared by reference addresses and content.

+["freeze" in Storable](https://metacpan.org/pod/Storable#freeze) (serializer used by default) failes on compiled regexp serialization, so, consider to use other serializer if data contains regular expressions.
+See ["CONFIGURATION VARIABLES"](#configuration-variables) for details.

+Struct::Diff fails on structures with loops in references. `has_circular_ref` from [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) can help to detect such structures.

 # AUTHOR